CloudLabsAI-Azure/Know-Before-You-Go/AIW-KBYG/RDP over HTTP - workaround.md

 ![](https://github.com/CloudLabsAI-Azure/Know-Before-You-Go/blob/main/Labs/images/copypasteissue-2.png)

- * Search for **Remote Desktop Connection** Application from Start Menu items of your local Laptop/Desktop and then select the **Remote Desktop Connection** Application (as mentioned in the image below).
+ * Search for **Remote Desktop Connection** Application from Start Menu of your local Laptop/Desktop and then select the **Remote Desktop Connection** Application (as mentioned in the image below).

 ![](https://github.com/CloudLabsAI-Azure/Know-Before-You-Go/blob/main/Labs/images/copypasteissue-3.png)